Copycat Chick Fil A Sauce

 Notes

 To store leftovers: Transfer the mixture to an airtight container, and store in the refrigerator until you’re ready to eat it.
-The sauce will keep for two weeks, unless the expiration of any of the products used in the sauce comes before that.
+The sauce will keep for two weeks, unless the expiration of any of the ingredients used in the sauce comes before that.

 Nutrition